ArcGIS Online

 View item details

-Looking at the USA Weather Watches and Warnings item details, we can learn that the layer is a live data feed from the National Weather Service containing official weather warnings, watches, and advisory statements for the United States.
+Looking at the USA Weather Watches and Warnings details, you can learn that the layer is a live data feed from the National Weather Service containing official weather warnings, watches, and advisory statements for the United States.
 The layer is updated every five minutes using the Aggregated Live Feeds methodology.

-Click features on the map to learn more.
-There are multiple pop-ups that you can cycle through using the arrows at the top of the pop-up pane.
-The Events pop-up displays details such as type of advisory, duration of the advisory, update date and time, and a summary with a link to more information.
+When there are multiple features or layers found, you can cycle through the pop-ups using the arrows or feature pagination at the top of the pop-up pane.
+The USA Weather Watches and Warnings pop-up displays details such as the type of advisory, duration of the advisory, update date and time, and a summary with a link to more information.

-Advisory pop-up
+Layer pop-up

-Congratulations!
-You’ve created a weather map in well under a minute.
-In the next steps the layer visibility will be changed to apply focus on specific data.
+In the next steps the layer visibility in the group layer will be changed to apply focus on specific information.

-USA Weather Watches and Warnings is a group layer with 11 sublayers, with four visible by default.
+USA Weather Watches and Warnings is a group layer containing 11 layers, with four visible by default.
 In the Layers pane, you can toggle the visibility for layers or remove unwanted ones.
 For example, to display only watches and warnings you can hide the Public Forecast Zones, US States and Territories (most Living Atlas basemaps include state and territory boundaries), and Coastal and Offshore Marine Zones.
-Hide the highlighted layers shown below.

 Weather group layer